codernr/blog-source/posts/registering-decorators-in-aspnet-core-di.md

 }
 ```

-Now you can use them in any decorator chain, you could even use them together to add api key and bearer tokens to the same HttpRequestMessage.
+Now you can use them in any decorator chain, you could even use them together to add api key and bearer tokens to the same `HttpRequestMessage`.
 That doesn't make much sense in real world, but let's say you want all that headers now on the same message.
 Now you have to register **three** implementations of **the same** interface and you want them to be chained in an exactly defined order.
 ASP.NET Core dependency injection allows you to register multiple implementations with the same interface but then it won't figure out which to inject in which constructor so you have to explicitly define how they are injected.

 ### The solution